ejerke/ejerke/README.md

 ## Hello there!
 (General Kenobi...)
 - I'm interested in writing optimal and performant code!
-- I'm currently writing a backend application with GO
+- Currently writing a RESTful API with GO
 - Would like to learn Zig next

 <!--